 This article will be long.
-I am going to tell you about the history of SEGA France after-sales service, some analyzes on the perception of the brand and customer satisfaction and disclose some breakdown statistics.
+I will tell you about the history of SEGA France 's after- sales service , some analyzes on the perception of the brand and customer satisfaction and disclose some breakdown statistics.
 The last part will show you the (almost complete) procedure to follow to detect failures that could occur on a Dreamcast.

 For those interested in reading the documents in my possession, I can make them available at my home.